FranzZemen/module-factory/ReadMe.md

     loadInstanceFromModule<T>(module: any, moduleDef: ModuleDefinition, log: ModuleFactoryLogger = console): T | Promise<T>

 If a factory function 'functionName' is specified the propertyName will be ignored.
 In this case, the function will be retrieved and called to get the object.
 The factory function must not be asynchronous (must not return a Promise).

 IMPORTANT NOTE:  The returned JSON from the factory function is expected to be a **string**, not an object!
 Parsing is done by **this** package, to avoid this function being abused.

 As mentioned, if moduleResolution is 'es' for the target module, the code will transition to asynchronous, and return a Promise.
-You will therefore need to be able to handle promises or make a decision that your modules will always be 'commonjs' and throw an error on Promise.
+You will therefore need to be able to handle promises or make a decision that your modules will always be ' commonjs' and throw an error on Promise.

 Because any validations specified in the ModuleDefinition can be asynchronous, a Promise can also be returned in that case.

 From a security perspective, validation is not as critical as when loading an object from a factory function, because